energietransitie/needforheat-p1-base-hardware/README.md

 ## Deploying

-To deploy to P1-BASE to a home, in addition to the P1-BASE PCB and associated enclosure, you need addional hardware.
+To deploy P1-BASE to a home, in addition to the P1-BASE PCB and associated enclosure, you need addional hardware.
 We list these below, with links to the suppliers we used before:
 * [M5Stack CoreInk](https://www.tinytronics.nl/nl/platformen-en-systemen/m5stack/e-paper/m5stack-m5core-ink-met-1.54-inch-e-paper-e-ink-display-esp32) device
 * [RJ12 cable (male-male; 6P6C; straight)](https://www.inline-info.com/en/products/cable/tae-isdn-modular-telephone/rj10111245-modular-cable/8637/inline-modular-cable-rj12-male-to-male-6p6c-0.5m)<br>*The shorter the cable the better: this allows users to simply click in the RJ12 connector to the P1 port of their smart to leave and leave the NeedForHeat smart meter reader device dangling from the P1-port;*
 * [USB-C power cable and 230V adapter]();<br>This is only needed for users who have a [smart meter adhering to DSMR3.0 or older](https://github.com/energietransitie/dsmr-info/blob/main/dsmr-e-meters.csv).